Chili crisp

 Chili crisp or chili crunch (香辣脆 (Xiāng là cuì)) is a type of hot sauce, originating from Chinese cuisine, made with fried chili pepper and other aromatics infused in oil, sometimes with other ingredients.
 Multiple regional, homemade, and restaurant-original versions exist across China.
 The best-known commercial brand is Lao Gan Ma, which is based on the chili crisps of Guizhou province.
-The chili crisp is closely related to Chinese chili oil, and sometimes the two terms are used interchangeably, the difference being that the crisp contains edible chunks of food in the chili oil.
+Chili crisp is closely related to Chinese chili oil, and sometimes the terms are used interchangeably, the difference being that the crisp contains edible chunks of food in the chili oil.

 History

-Infused-oil hot sauce condiments have been made and used in China for centuries and multiple regional variations have developed over time.
+Chili peppers, the key ingredient of chili crisp, were introduced to Asia as part of the Columbian exchange.
+Infused-oil hot sauce condiments have been made and used in China since then, and multiple regional variations have been developed.
 In southern China it is more common to simmer the ingredients in the oil, while in the north it is more common to pour hot oil over the ingredients.
 Households and restaurants developed their own versions, and in China "almost every restaurant makes their own", according to chef and restaurateur Lucas Sin.

 In 1997, Chinese restaurateur Tao Huabi began the first commercial production of chili crisp in Guizhou under the Lao Gan Ma brand, which quickly became popular and eventually became a Chinese pantry staple.
 Although it was consumed by Chinese Americans, it was not widely known in the United States until the late 2010s and became particularly popular in the US during the coronavirus pandemic.
 The New York Times called it "a quarantine cooking need".
 The condiment has a fan base often described as "cult-like", referring to intense popularity.

 As of 2024, David Chang's Momofuku holds the US trademark to the term "chile crunch" and has filed for protection for "chili crunch" as well.
 Later that year, Momofuku announced that they would no longer enforce the trademark after community backlash.